 Spar Nord Bank A/S (Spar Nord) is a full-service commercial bank in Denmark that provides retail, corporate and private banking services, with a focus on private individuals and small and medium-sized enterprises.
-It operates through a network of 57 branches in Denmark.
+It operates through a network of 60 branches in Denmark.
 Spar Nord was founded in 1824 and merged with Sparbank A/S, a smaller Danish regional bank, in 2012.

-Spar Nord is the seventh-largest bank in Denmark, with DKK115 billion (around €15.4 billion) total reported assets as of June 2021.
+Spar Nord is the sixth-largest banking group in Denmark, with DKK119 billion (around €16.0 billion) total reported assets as of June 2022.
 It has a strong presence in the northern Jutland region of Denmark, where it has a market share of around 32%.
-Its national market share in 2020 was 1.2% in loans (excluding loans transferred to mortgage credit institutions [MCI]) and 4.1% in deposits.
+Its national market share as of June 2022 was 1.4% in loans (excluding loans transferred to mortgage credit institutions [MCI]) and 4.7% in deposits.